luisalvarez246/luisalvarez246/README.md

 I love keyboard shortcuts, it would be the first thing I would look into when interacting with a software for the first time.

-I also like VCS's, they make me feel safe while experimenting with my code.
+I am also a Git enthusiast, it makes me feel safe while experimenting with my code.

 #### Current Stack